piliwilliam0306/metal1/mcu_control/base_control/README.md

 ## Make robot move
      $ roslaunch andbot andbot_v1.launch
   * Type Odroid IP address into Android App to Teleop.
-  * You should see map updating after moving the robot for a while
+  * You should see map updating after moving the robot for a while.